jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_displaydevice_client_permissions.md

 ## Execute tasks on monitored SQL Server

 The Windows credentials used to run the Spotlight Client grant required permissions for the Spotlight Client to execute actions on monitored SQL Server.
-The Windows credentials used to run the Spotlight Client must be a member of at least one of the following groups: Spotlight Diagnostic Administrators, Spotlight Diagnostic Users, Spotlight Diagnostic Read-Only.
+There are three Windows groups: Spotlight Diagnostic Administrators, Spotlight Diagnostic Users, Spotlight Diagnostic Read-Only.
+Your Network Administrator can add members, increase and decrease your membership as required.

 SQL Server drilldowns | Administrator | User | Read-only
 ---------------------------------|---------------|------|----------